avoorhis/vamps-node.js/README.md

 and libraries to be installed.
 When finished vamps will be available in your browser at:  http://localhost:4568/
-For more information see the help files at https://docs.vagrantup.com/v2/getting-started/index.html and examine the Vagrantboot4568.sh and Vagrantfile in the vamps main directory.
+For more information see the help files at https://docs.vagrantup.com/v2/getting-started/index.html and examine the Vagrantboot4568.sh and Vagrantfile in the vamps-node.js main directory.

-To log into the virtual box running the node server
+To log into the virtual box running the node server (for maintenance or to update the source code):
 * Run the command 'vagrant ssh' and then 'cd vamps-node.js' to enter the base of the running server The server should have started automatically and can be stopped, started or the status checked: using "./vamps-launcher.sh stop|start|status"

-The log files are at ./logs/node-server.log and ./logs/node-error.log
+*The log files are at ./logs/node-server.log and ./logs/node-error.log

+*Update the vamps code: run 'git pull' and restart the server.

 ---------------